PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Our PRISM Approach

 \subsection{Rationalized Cross-Modal Grounding}

-Images in online conversations are not merely decorative; they are communicative acts whose pragmatic meaning is determined by the conversational context.
-To decipher this context-dependent rhetorical intent, we propose the Rationalized Cross-Modal Grounding (RCMG) module, which generates an intent-aware caption for each image in the conversation.
-This module employs a two-stage reasoning process, inspired by Chain-of-Thought \cite{45-wei2022chain}, to bridge the semantic-pragmatic gap.
+Images in online conversations are not decorations but communicative acts whose pragmatic meaning is shaped by the conversational context.
+To decipher this context-dependent rhetorical intent, we propose the Rationalized Cross-Modal Grounding (RCMG) module to generate an intent-aware caption for each image in the conversation.
+Inspired by Chain-of-Thought \cite{45-wei2022chain}, this module employs a two-stage reasoning process to bridge the semantic-pragmatic gap.
+The complete prompt template can be found in Table \ref{tab:prompt-Intent} of Appendix \ref{sec:appendix-Prompt}.

 \textbf{Objective Description.} The MLLM $\mathcal{M}$ first performs a context-free analysis of the image $v_i$, producing a factual, objective description $x_i^{obj}$ that grounds reasoning in the literal visual content.
 This step is guided by a descriptive instruction $I_{desc}$: